rachealA924/Group11/js-gpa-calculator/README.md

 # JavaScript GPA Calculator

 A GPA Calculator built with vanilla JS, HTML, and CSS.
-Add assignments and see your GPA update live!
+Add assignments and see your GPA update live now

 ## Features
 - Add assignments with grades out of 5
 - Real-time GPA calculation
+- Real-time GPA Display
 - Press "S" to log assignments to console
 - Data persists using localStorage